thanusiv/A.I-Dots/README.md

 ## Features

-- Open-world (large map, just hold M and see for yourself!)
-- Ability to upgrade your equipment
-- Battle powerful enemies
-- Find cool loot like treasure chests around the map
-- Visit some really bizarre characters that you might know of!
-- Nice music
+- See how dots whose movements are initially randome find their way around obstacles to reach the goal
+- Can add more obstacles to see how dots behave
+- Implemented the Genetic Algorithm from scratch (fitness calculation, natural selection, cross-over, mutation)
+- Use of OOP in Python can be used as template for future projects

 ## Technologies Used

-- [NotePad++](https://notepad-plus-plus.org/downloads/) - IDE used to build the game
+- [Visual Studio Code](https://notepad-plus-plus.org/downloads/) - IDE used to build the game
 - [Javascript](https://www.javascript.com/) - Programming language used
 - [Tiled](https://www.mapeditor.org/) - Map/level editor